kintrix007/blog/contributing-to-nixpkgs/index.md

 also get installed as dependecies of the package.
 When someone actually decides to install it.

-Technically, we could list ass dependencies in `buildInputs` and it would be fine, but it makes sense to separate them.
+Technically, we could list all dependencies in `buildInputs` and it would be fine, but it makes sense to separate them.
 You would not want users to have to install `automake` just to be able to use a torrent plugin.